-“Gone are the days of putting in some tables and beanbags to form a coworking space,” he said.
+“Gone are the days of putting in some tables and beanbags to form coworking companies,” he said.

 “As a global company, we have seen some interesting movements in the way each workspace is luring in its community; in-house baristas, wellness rooms, prayer rooms, music recording rooms, photographic studios are now the norm as each provider differentiates themselves in the market.”

-And some flexible workplaces were forming industry-specific niches, such as fintech, by partnering with venture capitalists, while others focused on events to create a networking community for its members, Mr Philipp said.
+And some flexible coworking companies were forming industry-specific niches, such as fintech, by partnering with venture capitalists, while others focused on events to create a networking community for its members, Mr Philipp said.

 Co-working giant WeWork in Australia runs free or discounted events for its members, including a pop-in barber and nail bar, breakfast club, yoga and pilates classes, as well as Friday happy hour.